adamsilver/adamsilver.io-jekyll/_posts/2016-06-16-placeholders-are-problematic.md

 	</figure>
 </div>

+Or some users will try and select the placeholder text (because they think it's actual text) and it will be confusing when they can't.

 ## 8. They have insufficient contrast

 Placeholder text has a lower contrast to help users realise it's not a value.
 Some people will struggle to read the text due to the lack of contrast.

 ## 9. Screen readers may not announce them

-Placeholders may not be read out by screen readers which is the visual equivalent of a blank box.
+Placeholders may not be read out by screen readers making this exclusive to sighted users.

 ## 10. The hit area is reduced

 Clicking a label moves the focus to the field.
-This is helpful to everyone but even moreso to people with fine motor skill impairments.
+This helps everyone but even moreso to users with fine motor skill impairments.
 Fields with the label and hint outside, increases the size of the hit area.

 <div class="image">
 	<figure>